AaronSaikovski/dotnet-min-api-boilerplate/README.md

 # Adopting to your project

-1. Remove/Rename all `dotnet_minapi_boilerplate` references and rename to your project needs.
+1. Remove/Rename all `minapi.boilerplate` references and rename to your project needs.
 2. Rename solution, projects, namespaces, to suit.
 3. Change the dockerfile and docker-compose.yml to your new csproj/folder names.